fulviabuonanno/material-color-wizard/README.md

 ![Profile Picture](src/assets/profile_pic.png)

-Discover more about our wizards at: [Material Color System Website](https://designtokenswizards.framer.website/)
+Discover more about the little wizards at: [Design Tokens Wizards](https://designtokenswizards.framer.website/)

 If you're passionate about design systems and tokens, this tool is your perfect companion, allowing you to create tokens effortlessly.
 For RPG or JRPG fans, this tool will evoke a sense of nostalgia, blending classic gaming vibes with your design workflow. 🧩